Shame (Keith Urban song)

-"Shame" is a song co-written and co-produced by Stargate and Benny Blanco amongst others, and recorded by New Zealand-born Australian country music singer Keith Urban.
+"Shame" is a song co-written and co-produced by Stargate and Benny Blanco amongst others, and recorded by Australian country music singer Keith Urban.
 It was released in August 2013 to Australia and New Zealand only as the second single off his eighth studio album, Fuse (2013), and became a top-40 hit in both territories.

 Content

 "Shame" is a mid-tempo ballad influenced by country pop and pop rock with a duration of three minutes and three seconds.
 Its instrumentation primarily features the guitar and vocals, with additional looping synths.
 Its lyrics are confessional, with the narrator detailing his flaws and mistakes between chants of "shame on me, shame on me."
 It is the only song on Fuse and one of few songs Urban has recorded in which there is only one vocal track, as opposed to the layered vocals and harmonies typical in his work, as the producers insisted the song's message would come through more clearly with a stripped-down arrangement.